South Africa slams Big Pharma in generic drugs row

-JOHANNESBURG South Africa slammed global pharmaceutical firms on Friday over a covert campaign against its planned overhaul of intellectual property laws to favour cheaper generic drugs, accusing them of a "satanic" plot to commit "genocide".
+JOHANNESBURG South Africa on Friday slammed global drug firms over a covert campaign against its planned overhaul of intellectual property laws to favor cheaper generic drugs, accusing pharmaceutical companies of a "satanic" plot to commit "genocide".

 It is not the first time drugmakers have clashed with Pretoria.
-A decade ago the industry was forced to climb down in a bruising battle over AIDS drugs patents and access to generics.
+A decade ago the industry was forced to climb down in a bruising battle with South Africa over AIDS drugs patents and access to generics.

-The latest fight reflects tension between an industry that wants to protect its intellectual property and profits as it pushes further into emerging markets, and governments from India to Brazil that are determined to increase patients' access to life-saving treatments.
+The latest fight reflects tension between an industry that wants to protect its intellectual property, even as it pushes further into emerging markets, and governments from India to Brazil that are determined to increase patients' access to life-saving treatments.

 South Africa is in the final stages of implementing a new law that would allow generic drugmakers to produce cut-price copies of patented medicines and make it harder for firms to register and roll over patents.

-Global drugmakers have drawn up a $600,000 (£364,985) publicity campaign to mobilise local and overseas opposition to the changes, according to a document written by a drugs industry lobby group and seen by Reuters.
+Global drugmakers have drawn up a $600,000 publicity campaign to mobilize local and overseas opposition to the intellectual property (IP) changes, according to a document written by a drugs industry lobby group and seen by Reuters.

-Minister of Health Aaron Motsoaledi lashed out at drugmakers on Friday, saying their campaign was aimed at turning South Africans against the government.
+Minister of Health Aaron Motsoaledi on Friday lashed out at drugmakers, saying their campaign was aimed at turning South Africans against the government.

 "It's a conspiracy of satanic magnitude," he said.
 "This document can sentence many South Africans to death.
 This is a plan for genocide."

-The ruling African National Congress is looking to cut healthcare costs as it grapples with the world's heaviest HIV/AIDS caseloads and its biggest treatment programme.
+The ruling African National Congress is looking to cut healthcare costs as it grapples with the world's heaviest HIV/AIDS caseloads and its biggest treatment program.

 The new law is expected to reduce medicine prices and open up a fledgling generic drug industry dominated by Aspen Pharmacare and Adcock Ingram.

-Healthcare activists say South Africa's track record of approving drug patents shows the need for reform - in 2008 it granted more than 2,400 patents compared with fewer than 300 in six years in Brazil.
+Healthcare activists say South Africa's track record of approving drug patents - in 2008 it granted more than 2,400 patents compared with fewer than 300 in six years in Brazil - shows the need for reform.

-Brazil and India, both of which have significant domestic generic drug industries, have taken a particularly tough line in limiting the award of patents to multinational drugmakers.

-In India, this led to a high-profile showdown with Novartis over the patenting of its best-selling leukaemia drug Glivec, resulting in a defeat for the Swiss company last April.
+The document - prepared by U.S. consultancy Public Affairs Engagement for industry lobby Innovative Pharmaceutical Association South Africa (IPASA) - outlines a plan to delay the reform at least until after South Africa's elections in early May by suggesting the new law would be politically damaging.

 REDUCE INVESTMENT